East Auckland neighbours outraged after cones put out illegally to block public parking

 An East Auckland local is outraged after a person illegally put out cones to block access to public parking down her street yesterday.

-Posting on the East Auckland Grapevine Facebook page, the Bucklands Beach resident claimed that one of her neighbours decided they were the only one allowed to park on a particular section of the road by placing little toy cones out on the street.
+Posting on a local community group, the Bucklands Beach resident claimed that one of her neighbours decided they were the only one allowed to park on a particular section of the road by placing little toy cones out on the street.

 The neighbour first placed an orange road cone to block parking, but residents swiftly removed it before the neighbour returned with a set of toy cones.